eoyoa/Julink/README.md

         - This shouldn't be done in hard mode: makes the game too easy.
         - Instead, we could remove the goal word and also just highlight found right answers as green.
       - Then, the wrapping mutation fix mentioned above would have to either be changed or not done.
-- [ ] Add project dependencies and local development information to `README.md`